Dynasty-Li/Dynasty-Li.github.io/index.md

     <img src="/vr2020.png" width="40%"> <br />
     - [Oral Presentation](https://youtu.be/qhnN5UNYX1Q): Exploring Visual Techniques for Boundary Awareness During Interaction in Augmented Reality Head-Mounted Displays.
     - For Chinese friends, you can click [here](https://www.bilibili.com/video/BV18E411c73c/) to find my presentation.<br />

+<h2 id="Research-Interests">Research Interests</h2>

+My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality (VR/AR/MR), Game Experience, and Interactive Techniques.

+My research will focus on the subjective reality of living in an augmented environment and extended reality devices from a human factors design perspective.
+In addition, I will focus on analyzing user behavior from physical feedback, as well as subjective user perceptions, through questionnaires and interviews.
+I will conduct systematic research and analysis of user habits in real life and virtual and design corresponding software/games in real/augmented reality environments to provide and demonstrate the implications and applications of user habit research.

 <h2 id="Awards-&-Honors">Awards & Honors</h2>